eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 ---
-title: Multi-Armed Bandits, Conjugate Models and Bayesian Reinforcement Learning
+title: Multi-Armed Bandits and Conjugate Models — Bayesian Reinforcement Learning (Part 1)
 excerpt: "In this blog post I hope to show that there is more to Bayesianism than just MCMC sampling and suffering, by demonstrating a Bayesian approach to a classic reinforcement learning problem: the _multi-armed bandit_."
 tags:
   - bayesianism
-  - pymc3
   - reinforcement learning
   - machine learning
 header: